Walter Shillington writes about products he knows firsthand. His articles focus on healthcare, electronics, watches, and household items.

 At its highest fan speed, the Medify air purifier’s noise level reaches 55db.
 Also, quite unfortunately, the tone emitted rises in pitch.
 I suspect that this setting would seldom be used.
 The noise level of the Kyvol device also rises to 55db when running at its highest speed.
 While louder than ideal, its noise is lower-pitched and not quite as irritating.

-The Medify MA-14 is a small and well-constructed device that can competently purify the air of a small room.
+- Medify MA-14: This is a small and well-constructed device that can competently purify the air of a small room.
 Its control panel is uncomplicated and positioned to the front, where it can be easily accessed.
 Even better, its buttons provide immediate feedback by producing a solid 'click' whenever they are pressed.

-However, the Kyvol unit, which is priced only ten dollars higher, can purify air at twice the rate of the device from Medify.
+- Kyvol Vigoair P5: This unit, which is priced only $10 higher, can purify air at twice the rate of the device from Medify.
 It may be used in small to medium-sized rooms and can be set to a lower—and quieter—fan speed while cleaning approximately the same amount of air as its competitor.
 In addition, the Kyvol air purifier is fitted with a set of prefilters that can be easily removed and washed under tap water.
-The Kyvol Vigoair P5 is recommended.

 © 2021 Walter Shillington